-- 1. Use the FRSD computers, Internet, email, network system and other district technological equipment in an ethical and responsible manner. - 2.
-Use the computer system only for educational purposes, not for personal reasons - 3.
+- 1. Use the FRSD computers (FRSD-provided Chromebooks and/or available desktop computers), Internet, email, network system and other district technological equipment in an ethical and responsible manner. - 2.
+Use the computer system only for educational purposes, not for personal reasons. - 3.
 Immediately report any damage to the equipment that you observe to the closest faculty member. - 4.
 Monitor your files on the H Drive and periodically delete obsolete files. - 5.
-Be aware that H Drive files are NOT private.

-- 6. Use the Notebook computers on a flat, clean desktop surface, not on your lap or on the floor. - 7.
+Be aware that Google Drive files are NOT private. - 6.
+Use the Notebook computers on a flat, clean desktop surface, not on your lap or on the floor. - 7.
 Change your account password regularly to avoid its being compromised. - 8.
-Log off the computer whenever you are about to walk away. - 9.
+Log off of a/your computer whenever you are about to walk away. - 9.
 Use Portable Storage Devices (PSD) such as Jump/Flash/Thumb USB drives that are registered with Microsoft and incorporated into Windows Operating System.
 Your PSD should not require special software to work on the FRSD computers. - 10.
 Understand that the contents of your PSD must abide by the FRSD Acceptable Use Policy.
 See the policy you signed for a complete list of acceptable uses. - 11.
 Understand that your PSD is like your locker.
 Do not expect that the files on your PSD are private while on school premises.